 When can you see these landscapes?
 At what time of day?

 Many of the natural sites we visited are open 24/7, especially the nature parks.
 However, we recommend that you visit during sunny hours to enjoy the scenery in daylight and in complete safety, especially if you plan to hike.
-Many of Andalucia’s landscapes can be enjoyed all year round, but depending on the time of day and the season, their appearance can change without altering their beauty.
-To admire the most impressive panoramas, choose sunrise or sunset, when the landscape is bathed in bright natural light.
-In summer, the light can be quite intense, so mornings or late afternoons are ideal for avoiding the heat and enjoying good visibility conditions.
+Many Andalucian landscapes can be explored year-round, but keep in mind that depending on the season and the time of day, their appearance may change—though this in no way detracts from their beauty.

 In winter, remember that as the days get shorter, so does the amount of sunshine.
 Even so, you’ll be able to see the magic of Andalucia’s landscapes in softer, changing light, and sometimes under the clouds too.
 If you want to see specific landscapes, such as the peaks of the Sierra Nevada or the beaches of the Costa de la Luz, plan your visits around the hours of sunshine to capture all their splendor.
 If you’re planning excursions, keep in mind that local guides are well-informed about the best places to observe them and the best times.